woohooitsdave/tadv-build/README.md

 # tadv-build
-WorldBuilder app to convert config and world files from xml to psuedo-encrypted files, and back
+WorldBuilder class to convert config and world files from xml to psuedo-encrypted files, and back